 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

-Billy’s whole life would change, however, when he is summoned by a mystical wizard.
+Billy’s whole life changes when he is summoned by a mystical wizard.
 The wizard has grown old and needs to pass his power along to someone.
-He has been searching for the right candidate for a very long time, but needs to find someone who is "pure" and who will never use his powers for evil.
+He has been searching for the right candidate for a very long time, but he needs to find someone who is "pure" and who will never use his powers for evil.
 That search has brought him to Billy.
-The manifestations of the seven deadly sins have found their way to earth and only the wizard’s power can stop them, but the wizard is too old and weak to stop them himself so he must pass his power along to Billy now.
-All Billy has to do is just say the word “Shazam!”.
+The manifestations of the seven deadly sins have found their way to earth and only the wizard’s power can stop them, but the wizard is too old and weak to stop them himself so he must pass his power along to Billy, who will then have to take on the challenge of defeating the seven deadly sins.
+Billy has acquired the wizard's power, and all he has to do to activate them is to say the word “Shazam!”

 The Pros & Cons